Creating and handling C++ projects and modules

 </TreeItem>"

-These are settable by the Automation Interface.
+These can be set via the Automation Interface.

 Code snippet (C#):